 Financial Advisor Sabina Sewillo loves “being the first phone call” for her clients.
 The fact that they call us first when buying a car, a home, or a vacation property is “testament to a great, long-term relationship,” she says, and a commitment to “exceptional service.”

-From being on Forbes’ Inaugural Top 500 Millennial Advisors list, to Working Mother Magazine’s “Top Advisor Mom,” to Chicago Magazine’s “Five Star Wealth Manager,” Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a five-person team, with their assets.
+From being on Forbes’ Inaugural Top 500 Millennial Advisors list1, to Working Mother Magazine’s “Top Advisor Mom,”2 to Chicago Magazine’s “Five Star Wealth Manager” (from 2015 to 2021), Sewillo sees these accolades as recognition for the entire team, and an honor for clients who entrust The Silich Group, a five-person team, with their assets.
 “Financial success needs direction, so let’s navigate together,” says Sewillo, whose main focus is financial planning and insurance, including helping families organize and “really just simplify their lives.”

 Sewillo came to the U.S. from Poland with her family when she was 12.
 Coming from a Communist regime where everything was censored, watched, and rationed, she found America in comparison to be “absolute abundance on the most grand scale.”
 Her heritage and humble beginnings have shaped and motivated her path

 Sabina grew up outside of Chicago and attended public schools.
 As early as high school, she managed her family’s finances, including negotiating insurance rates.
 Impressed with her skills, a local Allstate agent offered her a job working a few days a week.
 By the time she was 18, she had her insurance license.
 Looking back, Sewillo sees those insurance days as a good stepping stone.
 “It gave me exposure to phone calls and face-to-face client conversations,” she says.